adrianakopf/EarthquakesGeoMapping/README.md

 Earthquake Magnitude Scale
 http://www.geo.mtu.edu/UPSeis/magnitude.html

-2.5 or less => Usually not felt, but can be recorded by seismograph 2.5 to 5.4 => Often felt, but only causes minor damage 5.5 to 6.0 => Slight damage to buildings and other structures 6.1 to 6.9 => May cause a lot of damage in very populated areas 7.0 to 7.9 => Major earthquake.
-Serious damage
+2.5 or less => Usually not felt, but can be recorded by seismograph.
+2.5 to 5.4 => Often felt, but only causes minor damage.
+5.5 to 6.0 => Slight damage to buildings and other structures.
+6.1 to 6.9 => May cause a lot of damage in very populated areas.
+7.0 to 7.9 => Major earthquake.
+Serious damage.
 8.0 or greater  => Great earthquake.
 Can totally destroy communities near the epicenter.